jjv432/SeniorDesign/README.md

 #### 2.a.
 Packages

-You will need to download [Simulink](https://www.mathworks.com/products/simulink.html) You will need to download the [Simulink PLC Coder](https://www.mathworks.com/help//releases/R2021a/plccoder/index.html?s_tid=CRUX_lftnav) package to run the MATLAB simulations of Ladder Diagrams.
+You will need to download [Simulink](https://www.mathworks.com/products/simulink.html)

+You will need to download the [Simulink PLC Coder](https://www.mathworks.com/help//releases/R2021a/plccoder/index.html?s_tid=CRUX_lftnav) package to run the MATLAB simulations of Ladder Diagrams.

 ### 3. Download Arduino IDE

 You will need to download the Arduino IDE in order to [partition the memory](https://autonomylogic.com/docs/2-4-physical-addressing/).
 Follow the steps at the provided link to partition the memory on the PLC, a step that is necessary to allow Arduino sketches and Ladder Logic sketches to exist simultaneously.
-This is useful as it allows us to use Arduino packages such as LiquidCrystalI2c.
+This is useful as it allows us to use Arduino packages such as _LiquidCrystalI2c_.

 ## Usage

 ### MATLAB: Simulations

 The MATLAB simulations are used to provide students an oppurtunity to learn ladder logic without being being concerned about using or damaging hardware.
-A number of objects have been included to make the simulation as straight-forward as possible.
+A number of objects and functions have been included to make the simulation as straight-forward as possible.

-This simulation is meant to be used for Lab 1.
+For Lab 1, only the simulation tools will be used.
+For Labs 2 and 3, students may choose to use the simulation to debug their logic, but it is not required.

 ### Open PLC Coding

-Examples are provided for Ladder Logic diagrams that can be used as Solutions to Labs 1 and 2.
+Examples are provided for Ladder Logic diagrams that can be used as Solutions to Labs 2 and 3.

 INSERT EXAMPLE LINKS ON CONNECTIONS AND PROGRAMMING